Marketing Beginner Updated 2026-03-22

 What is Referral Marketing?

 Referral marketing is a strategy that incentivizes existing customers to recommend your product to others.
-Learn how to build a referral program with examples and best practices.
+Learn how to build a referral program with.

 What is Referral Marketing?